mikip65/TsFile_doc/Installation_0.7.0.md

 		cd tsfile/
 		sh package.sh
 		```
 		Then, all the jars can be get in folder named `lib/`.
-Import `lib/*.jar` to your project.
+Import `lib/tsfile-0.8.0-SNAPSHOT-jar-with-dependencies.jar` to your project.

 * Using as a maven dependency:

-	Comiple source codes and deploy to your local repository in three steps:
+	Compile source codes and deploy to your local repository in three steps:

 	* Get the source codes